 In September 1922, the Akademietheater on Lisztstraße was affiliated as an additional stage.
 During the last days of the Second World War, the Burgtheater was extensively damaged by a bombing raid and a fire of unknown origin, and the company took up temporary residence at the Etablissement Ronacher, a variety theatre.
 In 1955 the company returned to its home on the Ringstraße which had been restored to its former glory and equipped with up-to-date technology.

-Today, the venues Kasino am Schwarzenbergplatz and Vestibül are also affiliated stages to the Burgtheater and it’s Company.
+Today, the venues Kasino am Schwarzenbergplatz and Vestibül have also affiliated stages to the Burgtheater and its Company.

 The famous ensemble is the most important constant element of the theatre and represents the soul of the institution.
 The Vienna audience loves its theatre stars and shows its appreciation by regular attendance.
 Even if the Burgtheater today has a modern programme and contemporary structures, it has kept alive many of the traditions that one associates with names such as Paula Wessely, Attila Hörbiger, Oskar Werner or Raoul Aslan, and that have invested the institution with such a mythical aura.